leonardoadame/cba-website/pages/privacy-policy.md

 ## Analytics

-CBA is user centric product, CBA is only using Google Analytics to collecting minimal data only to understand how the product is used and find generic traffic pattern in chrome-automation.com website.
+CBA is user centric product, CBA is using Google Analytics only to collect minimal data, just to understand how the product is used and find generic traffic pattern in chrome-automation.com website.
 No other data is collected and only used internally to understand how to improve the product.
 You can find summary of Google Analytic's data practices, as well as its privacy policy [here](https://support.google.com/analytics/answer/6004245).

 ## Permissions justification